Recipes

 steps

-3. Make the caramel: In a heavy saucepan over medium heat, stir brown sugar and water together until all sugar dissolves.
+2. In a heavy saucepan set over medium heat, stir brown sugar and water together until all sugar dissolves.
 Increase heat to high and cook without stirring until an instant-read thermometer reads between 210 and 215 degrees.

-4. In a large, heatproof bowl, combine egg yolks and pumpkin purée and whisk.
-Gradually whisk in hot milk—slowly at first, to temper yolks—then add cornstarch mixture.
+3. In a large, heatproof bowl, combine egg yolks and pumpkin purée.
+Whisk, slowing adding in hot milk gradually to temper yolks, then add cornstarch mixture.
 Slowly pour caramel into bowl while whisking to combine.

-5. Have large, heatproof pitcher ready.
-Return custard to saucepan.
+4. Have large, heatproof pitcher ready.
+To saucepan, return custard.
 Cook over medium heat, whisking constantly, until custard thickens and an instant-read thermometer registers 175 degrees, about 3 to 5 minutes.
-The consistency should be similar to thick pudding.
+Consistency should be similar to thick pudding.
 Remove from heat.
 Whisk in butter, vanilla, rum, and salt.
-Pour into the heatproof pitcher.
+Into a heatproof pitcher, pour mixture.

-6. Pour ½ cup custard into four prepared jars.
+5. Pour ½ cup custard into four prepared jars.
 Cover with plastic wrap and chill until set, approximately 3 to 5 hours.
-Before serving, top each with salted caramel sauce cinnamon cream.
+Before serving, top each with salted caramel sauce and cinnamon cream.

 Leave a Reply